On this page:

 10. Get your money

 The earliest you can get your money is one week before your classes start.
-Student Aid will pay tuition and mandatory fees directly to your school and deposit any remaining money into the bank account you provided.
+Student Aid may pay tuition and mandatory fees directly to your school and deposit any remaining money into the bank account you provided.

 The remaining money may not be transferred to you all at once.
 Instead, it may be spread out over the course of your school year.
 Check your disbursement schedule in your award letter or by logging into your Student Aid account.

-If you’re getting the Alberta Part-Time Grant, we’ll mail it to you as a cheque. |
+If you’re getting the Alberta Part-Time Grant, we’ll mail it to you as a cheque.

-Students with permanent disabilities
+Students with disabilities

 Grant for assistive services and equipment

-If you receive a grant for disability related assistive services and equipment, Student Aid will mail you information about the amount of your grant and its purpose.
+If you receive a grant for disability related assistive services and equipment, Alberta Student Aid will mail you information about the amount of your grant and its purpose.

-Reimbursement for a learning assessment
+Reimbursement for a medical or disability assessment and documentation fee

 Studying outside of Canada